 11 Never trust a fart.
 See point above.
 This is sage advice for many Asian countries when the food and water is not pure!
 No matter how diligent you are, trying not to gulp the water under the shower or rinsing your toothbrush, you will probably get the runs.
 Just saying.
 And behold point 8.

 12 The private hospital is well equipped in Pokhara.
 I had a tour through Ciwec Hospital and poked my head into patient rooms, x-ray and where they set plaster casts.
 It goes without saying that you will have travel insurance (right?) so Ciwec is the hospital you will go to if the worst happens.

 13 They work a 6-day week in Nepal.
 Even school is in on Sunday to Friday, although Friday is usually for singing and dancing.
 You’ll see school buses cruising down the street, doors open, and children in various uniforms come running.
 School starts at 10am and most kids will have already helped their parents with chores by then.

 14 The currency is the Nepali rupee, which is roughly 100 to 1 US dollar.
 You can exchange dollars in several places and there are also ATMs for withdrawing rupees.
 Credit cards are accepted in restaurants and in most shops.

-15 Shops line the main street and are mainly filled with items for tourists: cotton pants and tops, cashmere and pashminas, hiking gear and bags.
+15 Shops line the main street and are mainly filled with items for tourists: cotton pants and tops, puffer jackets, boots, cashmere and pashminas, hiking gear and bags.
 These are either made locally or fakes.
 There is also a North Face store with the real thing (at real prices!)

 I got up early one morning and stood on this usually busy corner in Lakeside Pokhara, before the shops opened, and just watched…